Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Discussion

 Predictions of our model can be used to inform the planning of RV follow--up campaigns, e.g., number of observations per star, number of stars to survey, and the selection of targets for RV follow--up based on properties of the transiting planet(s).
 Additionally, the results of such RV follow--up can be compared to predictions of our model to test predictions about the distributions of orbital eccentricities, mutual inclinations, and orbital spacing of non--transiting planets.
 Computing the predicted RV signatures of the full physical catalog could be useful for planning a ``blind'' RV survey, i.e., with targets chosen irrespective of any transiting planets.
 In order to make predictions for transit follow--up observations, one should instead consider the \textit{conditional} distribution of planetary architectures given the properties of the transiting planet.
 While the complex nature of our physical model and detection biases preclude an analytic solution, such conditional probabilities can be estimated by generating a large number of planetary systems with our forward model and selecting a subset of systems that include a planet closely matching the characteristics being conditioned on.

 Unfortunately, RV follow--up of planets identified by \Kepler{} is often challenging due to the faintness (or other properties) of the host star.
 This motivated NASA's TESS mission to perform an all--sky transit survey, so as to find many more transiting planets that would be amenable to follow--up observations.
 Recently, TESS began finding many transiting planet candidates with periods less than $\sim 10$ days around relatively nearby, bright stars, some of which will be prime targets for RV follow--up observations.
 The physical catalogs generated by our model can be analyzed to make predictions about the frequency and properties of additional planets conditional on the properties of the planet candidate(s) identified by TESS.
+A recent study by \citet{DA2020} has begun to explore this direction, albeit with a somewhat different approach (they fit parametric models, including a variation of our two-Rayleigh model, to the observed planets to infer the existence of additional planets, on a system-by-system basis).
 A complete analysis is beyond the scope of this paper, due to the large number of possible properties to condition on (e.g., number of transiting planet candidates, sizes and orbital periods of putative planets, properties of host star).